-Georgia River of Words Info
+2023 Georgia River of Words online entry form

 In our state, River of Words is coordinated by Georgia Project WET (Water Education Today) and the Georgia Center for the Book.
 Since 1997, Georgia teachers have successfully incorporated this dynamic educational tool into their classrooms.